nice-to-meecha/stamesha-bello-project3/README.md

           be available and attributed to them

     - What assumptions did you make while working on this assignment?
-        - That usernames would not contain characters that could create problems for the url
+        - That usernames would not contain characters that could create problems for the url...
+        - That users wouldn't upload an image or text that's too large

     - How long did this assignment take to complete?
         - I should've timed myself, but I did not.
 It's honestly hard to say; I wanted to work on this much longer than I did, but I don't even know how much time I did manage to devote to this.
-Maybe 50-60 hours..?
+Maybe 50-70 hours..?
     - Bonus Points Attempted
         - Password Encryption (2 pts)
             - The password is encrypted enroute to the database and is decrypted